ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   - In Advanced options (Cog icon):
     - Set `pi0` as hostname.
     - Set `admin` as username and set own password.
     - Enable `Enable SSH` and `Use password authentication` options.
-This allows for remote access and control of Raspberry Pi 4 via SSH from local PC.
+This allows for remote access and control of Pi 4B via SSH from local PC.
-    - Enable `Configure wireless LAN` option, type in the SSID and password of the router so that Raspberry Pi 4 will automatically connect to the router network.
+    - Enable `Configure wireless LAN` option, type in the SSID and password of the router so that Pi 4B will automatically connect to the router network.
 For more information see [Set up Static IP](#set-up-static-ip).
     - To save the above advance options for further use, set Image customization options to `to always use`.
   - Write to SD-Card.
-- [Connect](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) and [Start up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) Raspberry Pi 4 with SD-Card.
+- [Connect](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3) and [Start up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4) Pi 4B with SD-Card.
-- [SSH into Raspberry Pi](https://www.makeuseof.com/how-to-ssh-into-raspberry-pi-remote/#:~:text=SSH%20Into%20Raspberry%20Pi%20From%20Windows&text=In%20the%20PuTTY%20dialog%2C%20select,the%20connection%20details%20in%20PuTTY.)
-4 from local PC with the command `ssh admin@pi0.local`
+- [SSH into](https://www.makeuseof.com/how-to-ssh-into-raspberry-pi-remote/#:~:text=SSH%20Into%20Raspberry%20Pi%20From%20Windows&text=In%20the%20PuTTY%20dialog%2C%20select,the%20connection%20details%20in%20PuTTY.)
+Pi 4B from local PC with the command `ssh admin@pi0.local`
 - Update system packages with `sudo apt update` then `sudo apt upgrade -y`
-- SSH only provides *terminal* access to Raspberry Pi 4.
-To *remotely control the desktop interface* of Raspberry Pi 4, we use VNC (Virtual Network Computing).
+- SSH only provides *terminal* access to Pi 4B.
+To *remotely control the desktop interface* of Pi 4B, we use VNC (Virtual Network Computing).
 To enable VNC connection:
-  - First, enable VNC Server on Raspberry Pi 4.
-SSH into Raspberry Pi 4 from local PC, then enter `sudo raspi-config`.
+  - First, enable VNC Server on Pi 4B.
+SSH into Pi 4B from local PC, then enter `sudo raspi-config`.
 Now with the arrows select `Interfacing Options`, navigate to `VNC`, choose `Yes`, and select `Ok`.
   - Install [Real VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on local PC.
-  - Open local VNC Viewer, enter `pi0.local:0` or `[IP address of Raspberry Pi 4]`.
-To find the IP address of Raspberry Pi 4, SSH into Raspberry Pi 4 from local PC, then enter `hostname -I`.
+  - Open local VNC Viewer, enter `pi0.local:0` or `[IP address of Pi 4B]`.
+To find the IP address of Pi 4B, SSH into Pi 4B from local PC, then enter `hostname -I`.
   - Enter login credentials that were set while configuring Raspberry Pi Imager.
   - The VNC session should start, and the Raspberry Pi desktop should be available.

 ## Set up Camera

-- To connect Raspberry Pi Camera Module 2 to Raspberry Pi 4, follow the steps listed in [Connect the Camera Module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2).
+- To connect Camera Module to Pi 4B, follow the steps listed in [Connect the Camera Module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2).
 Make sure the Camera Module faces the USB and Ethernet ports.
 - To test if the connection is working, enter `libcamera-still -o test.jpg` to capture a single image.
 For more information about `libcamera-still`, refer to [this documentation](https://www.raspberrypi.com/documentation/computers/camera_software.html#libcamera-and-libcamera-apps).

 ## Prepare Training Data